george-mcintyre/aida-pva/docs/3_3_Building_AIDA_PVA_Channel_Provider.md

   SYSUTIL/shareable
   UTILSHR/shareable
 ```
-When you are running `BUILDTEST` in the following step, temporarily comment out the line
+@note When you are running `BUILDTEST` in the following step, temporarily comment out the line
 `SLCLIBS:AIDASLCDBLIB.OLB/INCLUDE=(AIDASLCDB_SERVER)` by preceding it with an exclamation mark.
-Don't forget
+Do not
-to uncomment it before committing to CMS.
+commit the commented out version to CMS.
 5. Link your Channel Provider
 ```shell
 MCCDEV> BUILDTEST AIDASLCDB /ALL /DEFAULT